Sai Kumar (Malayalam actor)

 Sai Kumar, also credited as Saikumar, is an Indian actor who appears in Malayalam films.
-He is the son of Malayalam actor late Kottarakkara Sreedharan Nair.
+He is the son of the late Malayalam actor Kottarakkara Sreedharan Nair.
 He appears in both positive and negative roles.
 He notably plays the hero role in Ramji Rao Speaking, and the villain in Makkal Mahatmyam.

 Personal life

 Sai Kumar is the son of actor Kottarakkara Sreedharan Nair and Vijayalakshmi Amma.
-He has seven sisters, five elder and two younger.
+He has seven sisters, five of whom are elder and two younger to him.
 Actress Shobha Mohan is his elder sister and actors Vinu Mohan and Anu Mohan are his nephews.
 He was first married to Prasanna Kumari, but divorced in 2007.
 They have a daughter named Vaishnavi, who is also an actress in TV serials, from his first marriage.
 He later married actress Bindu Panicker.

 Career

 Sai Kumar started his career in theatre.
 He was offered the lead role in the film Swathi Thirunal (film), but it was later done by Anant Nag.
 He made his debut in the blockbuster Ramji Rao Speaking (1989).
 It was directed by two debutantes, Siddique and Lal (Siddique-Lal), and had debutant actors Sai Kumar and Rekha in the lead.
 Sai Kumar debuted in cinema in the 1977 film Vidarunna Mottukal as a child artist.
 He started his career with comedy roles, and gradually moved to character roles.
 He won the Kerala State Film Award for Second Best Actor for his performance in the 2007 film Anandabhairavi.

 The success of the film helped him to earn a lot of opportunities in the next few years.
 He has done leading roles in a few films such as Sauhradam, Thudarkkatha, Khoshayathra, Anantha Vrithantham, and Thooval Sparsam.
 But in that age of comedy, he could not make an impact as a hero, while Mukesh, Jagadeesh and Siddique were cast in low-budget movies.
 Sai Kumar remained active in the industry with supporting, character and negative roles in films including In Harihar Nagar, Saandram, Makkal Mahalmyam, Griha Pravesam and Ayushkalam.
 The sequel to Ramji Rao Speaking; Mannar Mathai Speaking was a blockbuster of 1995.
 This time Mukesh played the lead role.
 His villain role in Mammootty's 1996 blockbuster Hitler was noted.
 This earned him the reputation of acting the intelligent villain.
 Sai Kumar's real talent was shown once again in the year 2004 in the film Sethuramayyar CBI.
 He wisely recreated the sound modulation and mannerisms of actor Sukumaran, because the character which Sai Kumar had done was the son of "Inspector Devadas" in the film Oru CBI Diary Kurippu.